 Events and Programs

 Our concession stand and the canoe/kayak/paddleboard rentals will be available on weekends only through the month of October.
-The Swim Beach is open daily from 10 am to 6 pm through the end of September.
+The Swim Beach is CLOSED for the season.
 The fee for rentals is $5.00 per hour or $30.00 for the day.
 Boat rentals end at 4:30 pm and all boats, paddles and lifejackets need to be back by 5:30 pm.
-This schedule is subject to change so please check this website for up to date information, or call the park office at (828) 584-7728.Posted on: Monday, September 26, 2016 - 9:04am
+This schedule is subject to change so please check this website for up to date information, or call the park office at (828) 584-7728.Posted on: Friday, October 21, 2016 - 8:17am

 Lake James State Park offers a variety of learning opportunities for all ages.
 Typically led by park rangers, these interpretive programs allow the public to gain perspective into what makes North Carolina state parks naturally wonderful.